 Business relates to local business news.
 For example, a tweet about the creation of a new headquarters in Boston, is business.

 Here are the different tactics to engage on a local tweet.

 1) A tweet about a personal and local experience

-Of course, you have the option to simply Like and RT if you feel it’s relevant/like the tweet.
+Of course, you have the option to simply Like and RT if you feel it’s relevant.
 It helps the person to spread the news that they felt was worth sharing.